cybrdelic/Blitzkrieg/README.md

 ## Current Features

-- **Easy Setup**: A single command deploys a fully functional PostgreSQL database, eliminating complex setup procedures and minimizing time to deployment.
+[x] **Easy Setup**: A single command deploys a fully functional PostgreSQL database, eliminating complex setup procedures and minimizing time to deployment.
-- **Beautiful CLI**: Powered by Rich and Questionary, this CLI elevates your interaction with terminal operations, providing an aesthetically pleasing and intuitive user experience.
+[x] **Beautiful CLI**: Powered by Rich and Questionary, this CLI elevates your interaction with terminal operations, providing an aesthetically pleasing and intuitive user experience.
-- **Docker Integration**: Ensures seamless containerization of databases and pgAdmin instances, providing a consistent environment for development and production.
+[x]  **Docker Integration**: Ensures seamless containerization of databases and pgAdmin instances, providing a consistent environment for development and production.
+[x] **Automated Postgres Instance Creation**: Initiates and manages PostgreSQL instances with tailor-made configurations, streamlining database provisioning and ensuring optimal settings for performance.
-- **Automated Local PgAdmin Server Instance Creation**: Automatically spins up a local PgAdmin server instance with pre-configured settings, allowing for immediate web-based database management.
+[x] **Automated Local PgAdmin Server Instance Creation**: Automatically spins up a local PgAdmin server instance with pre-configured settings, allowing for immediate web-based database management.
-- **Automated Postgres Instance Creation**: Initiates and manages PostgreSQL instances with tailor-made configurations, streamlining database provisioning and ensuring optimal settings for performance.
+[ ] **Easy Database Connection**: Get database connection simply using the project name as such: ```python get_connection("[[ProjectName goes here]]")```

 ## Upcoming Features

-- **Auto-Configuration for PostgreSQL in PgAdmin**: Automate the initial setup and registration of PostgreSQL servers in the pgAdmin interface, allowing you to manage and access your servers from the get-go under the 'Servers' group in the pgAdmin UI.
+[ ] **Auto-Configuration for PostgreSQL in PgAdmin**: Automate the initial setup and registration of PostgreSQL servers in the pgAdmin interface, allowing you to manage and access your servers from the get-go under the 'Servers' group in the pgAdmin UI.
-- **Built-In Meta-Database**: Incorporate a self-managed meta-database that centralizes the management and orchestration of all database instances, streamlining operations and providing a unified view of system health and metrics.
+[ ] **Built-In Meta-Database**: Incorporate a self-managed meta-database that centralizes the management and orchestration of all database instances, streamlining operations and providing a unified view of system health and metrics.
-- **Automated Backups**: Implement scheduled backups to safeguard your data, with restoration capabilities for resilience against data loss.
+[ ] **Automated Backups**: Implement scheduled backups to safeguard your data, with restoration capabilities for resilience against data loss.
-- **Kubernetes Support**: Leverage Kubernetes to facilitate automatic scaling and ensure high availability of your database instances.
+[ ] **Kubernetes Support**: Leverage Kubernetes to facilitate automatic scaling and ensure high availability of your database instances.
-- **Load Balancing**: Distribute incoming database traffic evenly across instances to maintain performance and availability.
+[ ] **Load Balancing**: Distribute incoming database traffic evenly across instances to maintain performance and availability.
-- **Monitoring and Alerts**: Integrate with Prometheus and Grafana to provide real-time monitoring and alerting for your databases, ensuring you're always informed of their status.
+[ ] **Monitoring and Alerts**: Integrate with Prometheus and Grafana to provide real-time monitoring and alerting for your databases, ensuring you're always informed of their status.

 ---